Bareksa/forest/api.md

-# Begundal API Documentation
+# forest API Documentation

-There are two ways to initiate Begundal.
+There are two ways to initiate forest.
 Returning a client instance or start a global initialization.

 Use global initialization method for simple use everywhere in the code, but less flexible.
 If using